 - There is no formal accountability outside of periodic progress reports and/or expenditure reports.
 A gift requires stewardship (i.e., relationship management) versus contractual obligations

 A grant (or sponsored project) is typically given in response to a formal proposal to accomplish a specific statement of work or plan, usually involving research or other study.
+At Butler, external grants are currently handled by the Office of Sponsored Programs.
 The following characteristics usually apply to a grant: